hugocaillard/clearness/app/routes/__posts/02-clarity-language/01-iterate-on-lists.md

 </details>

 ### Exercise 2:
-Let's define a data-map matching IDs (uint) to Pseudos (string-utf8).
+Define a data-map matching IDs (uint) to Pseudos (string-utf8).
 Write a public function `get-10-pseudos` that takes a list of up to 10 IDs and returns the matching 10 pseudos.

-:point_right: Let's take a minute to clarify that the `map` function is not the same thing as a `data-map`.
+:point_right: Note that the `map` function is **not** the same thing as a `data-map`.
 The latter is a data structure used to store data within a Clarity smart contract.

 ```clarity
 (define-map pseudos uint (string-utf8 100))